My journey with language learning apps has been a rollercoaster of high hopes and reality checks.Â

 They promise to get you to speak useful phrases quickly without getting bogged down in grammar rules or irrelevant vocabulary.
 It sounds great in theory, doesn't it?

 But here's the thing, Babbel does a decent job with their lessons, but this "conversation-based" approach?
 It's nothing new under the sun.
-Plenty of language courses have been doing this for years.
+Plenty of language learning courses have been doing this for years.

 What Babbel does have going for it is some seriously slick marketing.
 They've managed to position themselves as this revolutionary language-learning tool.
 But when you strip away the fancy advertising, you're left with a solid, but fairly standard, language-learning app.